-When you've gotta get your house organized — and fast! — you don't want to lay hands on everything you own, or ask if those objects have brought you joy.
-You just want to clear clutter with a minimum of fuss and muss.
+When you've gotta get your house organized — and fast! — you don't want to lay hands on everything you own.
+And you don't want to ask if those objects have brought you joy.
+You just want to clear clutter with minimal fuss and muss.

 #1 Whip a Drawer Into Shape With an Egg Carton

 The carton's biodegradable, so you won't be adding to the planet's glut of plastic.
-A dozen eggs is $2 to $4, and the carton's free.
+A dozen eggs costs less than $4, and the carton's free.

 #2 Hang Scarves With Shower Curtain Rings